Wulf/nodehun/readme.md

 Installation
 ------------
 Nodehun has no "node_module" dependencies (yet), so it can either be installed via npm or simply checked out of git.
 You'll need [node-gyp](https://github.com/TooTallNate/node-gyp) to build.
 Nodehun should work on Windows or Unix.
+You'll also need to make sure that libuv source code is on your system.
+Usually having node installed is enough, but there are weird cases.

 	npm install nodehun
 	cd src